 Skip to main content

-Crocheting my first blanket
+Crocheting my first blanket and how you can to

-So I decided that crocheting animals etc is pretty stressful.
+So I decided that crocheting animals etc. is pretty stressful.
 Not really stressful but not relaxing.
 A cool end result but I wanted to find something to crochet where I didn’t have to count the stitches or focus on the different type of stitches.
 So I decided to crochet a simple blanket.

 I just wanted to use a small amount of stitches and not count them.
 I didn’t want to do anything fancy.
 But I still wanted to crochet.
-I believe if I could find something to stitch that I could just relax doing than it was worth it.
+I believe if I could find something to stitch that I could just relax doing it than it was worth it.

-I started googling a simply blanket planet using single crochet stitch.
-And I found one.
-It’s simple start off with the first row with a chain stitch and then turn it over and do the rest with a single crochet stitch.
-Brilliant.
 So I started crocheting a baby blanket.
 It didn’t work out.
 The sides were uneven and the blanket was all different lengths.
 So I googled and realised after I do a row of single crochet stitches, I have to do one chain stitch at the end before turning over and single crocheting the other side.

 So I started again.
 Not as a baby blanket but a real size adult blanket for my child.
 He chose the royal blue yarn which I thought was the right choice.
 I really had no idea if it would work this time but by adding the chain stitch to every end it seemed to work.